 Connection: engage with students, faculty, staff, and community members

 Diversity: be inclusive and respectful, value individual and cultural differences, ideas, and perspectives

 Education: provide services, resources, and conditions to foster lifelong learning, intellectual curiosity, and innovation

 Intellectual Freedom: foster exchange of controversial or unconventional ideas and provide an environment and collection that does not censor information

 Professionalism: act with integrity, be competent, and communicate in a timely and open manner

-Sustainable: manage economic, environmental, and social risks, obligations and opportunities to ensure ongoing success
+Sustainability: manage economic, environmental, and social risks, obligations, and opportunities to ensure ongoing success

 Disrupting the living/learning environment or misusing property (including electronic resources) will not be tolerated, will be reported immediately to University Police, and may result in the guest being banned from the library.

 Those using the Library’s public access computers are additionally expected to comply with all laws, Northwest Missouri State University computing policies, and any policies specific to a resource.